The Density of Fan-Planar Graphs: Introduction

-In case of simple topological drawings, where each pair of edges intersects at most once, a bound of $6.5n + O(1)$ has been proven for $3$-quasiplanar graphs~\cite{DBLP:journals/jct/AckermanT07} and recently $O(n \log n)$ for $k$-quasiplanar graphs with any fixed $k\geq 2$~\cite{DBLP:journals/corr/SukW13}.
-It is still open, if the conjecture holds for general $k$.

 A $k$-planar graph admits a topological drawing in which each edge has at most $k$ crossings.
 The special case of $1$-planar graphs have been introduced by Ringel~\cite{Ringel65}, who considered the chromatic number of these graphs.
-Important work about the characterization on $1$-planar graphs has been performed by Suzuki~\cite{DBLP:journals/siamdm/Suzuki10}, Thomassen~\cite{DBLP:journals/jgt/Thomassen88a} and Hong \textit{et al.}~\cite{Hongetal12}.
-Related questions on testing $1$-planarity have been explored, where NP-completeness has been shown for the general case~\cite{Grigoriev07} while efficient algorithms have been found for testing 1-planarity for a given rotation system~\cite{DBLP:journals/tcs/EadesHKLSS13} and for the case of outer-planarity~\cite{Aueretal13, Hongetal13}.
-Additionally aspects like straight-line embeddings~\cite{Alametal13} and maximality~\cite{DBLP:conf/gd/BrandenburgEGGHR12} etc. have been explored in the past.
+Important work about the characterization on $1$-planar graphs has been performed by Suzuki~\cite{DBLP:journals/siamdm/Suzuki10}, Thomassen~\cite{DBLP:journals/jgt/Thomassen88a} and Hong \textit{et al.}~\cite{HongELP12}.
+Testing $1$-planarity have been shown to be NP-complete for the general case~\cite{Grigoriev07} while efficient algorithms have been found for testing 1-planarity for a given rotation system~\cite{DBLP:journals/tcs/EadesHKLSS13}.
+Aspects like straight-line embeddings~\cite{Alametal13} and maximality~\cite{BrandenburgEGGHR12} etc.\ have also been explored.

-Closely related to $1$-planar graphs are RAC-drawable graphs~\cite{DBLP:journals/tcs/DidimoEL11,DBLP:journals/jgaa/ArgyriouBKS13}, that is graphs that can be drawn in the plane with straight-line edges and right-angle crossings.
-For the maximum number of edges in such a graph with $n$ vertices, a bound of $4n -10$ could be proven~\cite{DBLP:journals/dam/EadesL13}, which is remarkably close to the $4n-8$ bound for the class of $1$-planar graphs~\cite{DBLP:journals/combinatorica/PachT97}.
+Closely related to $1$-planar graphs are RAC-drawable graphs~\cite{DBLP:journals/dam/EadesL13,DBLP:journals/jgaa/ArgyriouBKS13}, that is graphs that can be drawn in the plane with straight-line edges and right-angle crossings.
+For the maximum number of edges in such a graph with $n$ vertices, a bound of $4n -10$ could be proven~\cite{DBLP:journals/tcs/DidimoEL11}, which is remarkably close to the $4n-8$ bound for the class of $1$-planar graphs.
 A necessary condition for RAC-drawable graph is the absence of fan-crossings.
 An edge has a $k$-fan-crossing if it crosses $k$ edges that have a common endpoint, cf. Figure~\ref{fig:forbidden-patterns}.
 RAC-drawings do not allow $2$-fan-crossings.
 In a recent paper~\cite{Cheongetal13}, Cheong \textit{et al.} considered $k$-fan-crossing free graphs and gave bounds for their maximum number of edges.
 They obtain a tight bound of $4n-8$ for $n$-vertex $2$-fan-crossing free graphs, and a tight $4n-9$ when edges are required to be straight-line segments.
 For $k > 2$, they prove an upper bound of $3(k-1)(n-2)$ edges, while all known examples of $k$-fan-crossing free graphs on $n$ vertices have no more than $kn$ edges.